LQCpaka/terraria-json-compressor-gui/README.md

 > You could find csv and the standard of csv editing for terraria in [Terraria Forum](https://forums.terraria.org/index.php?threads/the-ultimate-guide-to-content-creation-and-use-for-the-terraria-workshop.100652/#languagepack).
 Also thank you everyone that contributed for that thread.

 - Browse your csv file and select it.
-- You could preview your file if you want make sure there is nothing go wrong with error syntax in your file.
+- You could preview your file if you want make sure there is nothing go wrong incase you got some error syntax in your file.
 - Press ```Start Compress``` and wait the application build for you.
 After that you will receive a json file.
 Paste it into localiztion folder of your mod folder and try it.
 <br>